cython/cython/docs/src/userguide/faq.rst

 How do I automatically generate Cython definition files from C (.h) or C++ (.hpp) header files ?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Several people have created scripts to parse header files and automatically produce Cython bindings.
+**Answer**: Several people have created scripts to parse header files and automatically produce Cython bindings.

 ### autowrap